 Poetry Scholarships at Queen's

-Three scholarships are available for those applying to the MA in Poetry: Creativity and Criticism in the School of Arts, English and Languages at Queen’s University Belfast.
+Two scholarships are available for those applying to the MA in Poetry: Creativity and Criticism in the School of Arts, English and Languages at Queen’s University Belfast.

 A world top 150 university for English Language and Literature, situated in the heart of literary Belfast, Queen's has one of the most esteemed heritages of any English department in Britain and Ireland.